7span/vue-list/apps/docs/src/configuration/context-object.md

   - Useful for passing extra data to the requestHandler
   - Can be used to customize the list based on specific requirements

+## 🔄 `isRefresh`

+- type: `Boolean`

+  When the refresh is triggered from `<VueListRefresh>` or `refresh` method is called, this value is true.

+  - Use this to skip cache layers and force hit APIs, or show special loading states.
+  - Offer a retry option without changing filters or pagination.